 Priligy comes in 2 different dose levels – a 30mg and 60mg version.
 You would usually start on 30mg and move up to 60mg if necessary.

 Anti-depressants have long been offered men to help with premature ejaculation.
 For example, Fluoxetine (Prozac), Citalopram, Sertaline, Paroxetine, Clomipramine and Fluvoxamine.
 But there are problems associated with using these.

 The main problem being that you need to take them every day.
 This is to ensure that the ejaculation delay effect will work when you come to have sex at any point during the day.

 But would you want to take an anti-depressant every day if you don’t suffer from depression?

 You may end up facing some of the common side effects of anti-depressants.
-More worryingly though are the side-effects that can affect your sexual function.
-Reduction in sexual libido and increased risk of sexual dysfunction.
-Out of the pan and into the fire as they say.
+More worryingly though are the side-effects that can affect your sexual function: a reduction in sexual libido or increased risk of sexual dysfunction.
+Out of the frying pan and into the fire as they say.

 Dapoxetine though is very fast acting in comparison to those anti-depressants.
 The body absorbs it quickly, so you can take it a couple of hours before you think you might have sex.
 The body also eliminates it quickly, reducing the risk of the longer-term side effects.

 The benefit then is that it can be used as an on-demand treatment for premature ejaculation.
 You don’t have to constantly cover yourself by taking a pill every day.
 This is a key point if you don’t have sex very frequently.

 Dapoxetine still isn’t easily available in the United Kingdom.
 I was able to get hold of it through private healthcare though.
 This proved quite expensive, working out at about £15 per pill.